 Search Engine Index – The search engines all house websites and web pages in their index.
 When you use the search engine the engine has to determine how to serve you the best results for your searched term, in order. #1 is the desired indexed number for any site.
 In other words, you’d like to be ranking #1 in the search engine indexing in order to get traffic to your site.

 SEM – Abbreviation for Search Engine Marketing.
 SEM encompasses SEO and organic search engine marketing efforts but can also be search engine paid advertising options (PPC, etc.), social media paid ads and other forms of integrated digital marketing.

 SMM – Abbreviation for Social Media Marketing.
-SMM encompasses marketing efforts used through social media platforms, such as Facebook, Twitter, Google+, etc. This can be organic or paid as well.
+SMM encompasses marketing efforts used through social media platforms, such as Facebook, Twitter, Instagram, LikedIn, Pinterest, Google+, etc. This can be organic or paid as well.

 SEO – Abbreviation for Search Engine Optimization.
 SEO covers the process of making websites search engine spider friendly and optimizing specific web pages for desirable key phrases.
 It also includes off-site organic marketing to promote the optimized website with the intent of gaining better search engine rankings and traffic.

 SERP/Serps – Abbreviation for Search Engine Results Page, Pages or Positioning.
 This refers to the organic (excluding paid listings) search results for a given query, in order.
-So, if you are ranking number one in the SERPs for a specific keyword, you are in the top organic position.
+Example: If you are ranking number one in the SERPs for a specific keyword, you are in the top organic position.

 Silo Architecture (SEO Siloing or Silo Navigation) – The linking structure, or navigation, theme of a website.
 When a website has proper SEO silo architecture in place the search engines (and users) can better understand which pages are more valuable than others.
 This impacts the way the search engines pass and distribute a sites’ page rank.